-A Risk Management SMT Subgroup supplements the CRMG and part of its remit is to monitor each operational risk register in place within the Council; to raise and discuss any emerging risks, audit risks and H&S risks, with regular updates being provided on the Council's Insurance provision, one of the mitigating control strategies we have in place to manage risk.
+A Risk Management SMT Subgroup supplements the CRMG and part of its remit is to monitor each operational risk register in place within the Council; to raise and discuss any emerging risks, audit risks and Health & Safety risks, with regular updates being provided on the Council's Insurance provision, one of the mitigating control strategies in place to manage risk.
+An external review of the Council's risk management arrangements was commissioned by the sub-group during 2020/21.
+The group have ownership of the resulting action plan and continue to undertake activity to enhance the Council's risk management framework.
+Internal Audit have also utilised the findings from the review to strengthen testing it carries out of the Council's risk management arrangements.

 Over the last four years the Council has offered Risk Management/Liability workshops and training days to Members, Senior Management and key officers.
 Risk management training has been provided alongside training sessions on specific issues such as managing events safely and carrying out risk assessments.
 Following the flood in December 2015 work has continued to develop a programme to utilise the risk management training days with our insurers with the Council's usual Corporate Risk Management Polices & Processes training session being delivered to Members and Officers through the annual Ethical Governance training programme.
+During 202021 this included attendance at the Council's operation risk management group and delivering the review of risk management detailed above.